KadirTarti/Digital_Solutions/README.md

 ## User Stories: 🗺️

-1-) As a user, I want to navigate easily through the horoscope web page, so I can access different sections without confusion.

-2-) As a user, I want the navbar links on the homepage to redirect me to the corresponding sections, so I can find information about specific zodiac signs quickly.

-3-) As a user, I want to see the endpoints change in the address bar when I click on navbar links, so I can understand the navigation path and bookmark specific sections if needed.

-4-) As a user, I want to hover over Tarot cards and see information about the associated zodiac signs, so I can learn more about them without navigating away from the current page.

-5-) As a user, I want the navbar to remain fixed at the top when I scroll down the page, so I can access navigation options conveniently without having to scroll back to the top.
+1. Styling Elements Across Different Pages
+  As a developer,
+  I want to use SCSS/SASS to style different elements on various pages, So that I can maintain consistency across the website and ensure a cohesive design.

+2. Creating a Holistic Web Page
+  As a designer,
+  I want to leverage SCSS/SASS features to create a holistic web page, To ensure that the website has a unified look and feel, enhancing the user experience.

+3. Utilizing SCSS/SASS Features
+  As a developer,
+  I want to explore and utilize all CSS features available in SCSS/SASS, To efficiently manage styles, reduce redundancy, and enhance the maintainability of the website's codebase.

 ## Objective 🔍
 Build a Horoscope Appointment App using ReactJS.